- Introduction to Context Management

 Enriched Threat Intelligence Field Lookup

-In Search and Correlation Rules, context data is available by looking up events enriched with threat intelligence data in the following ways:
+In Search and Correlation Rules, context data is available by looking up events enriched with threat intelligence data.
+Context Management provides the following different types of threat intelligence context tables:

 Search for any event that could be considered malicious.